Upcoming closure dates

 The Balfour Library is located on the first floor of the Pitt Rivers Museum.
-Entrance ONLY via Museum South Door, Robinson Close (off South Parks Road).
-Please ring bell for Reception and sign in.
+Please press the bell for admittance if you do not have card access.

 Registering and borrowing

-Any member of the the University of Oxford may register as a reader, but borrowing is normally restricted to academic staff, undergraduate and postgraduate students of the School of Anthropology and Museum Ethnography and School of Archaeology, as well as Human Sciences undergraduates.
+Any member of the the University of Oxford may register as a reader, but borrowing is normally restricted to undergraduate and postgraduate students of the School of Anthropology and Museum Ethnography and the School of Archaeology, as well as Human Sciences undergraduates, and academic staff.
 Other current University of Oxford members may be given borrowing rights, and external readers admitted for reference only use, at the discretion of the Librarian.

 Holdings and services

 The library holds about 20,000 books, 12,000 pamphlets and 300 journal titles (of which about 150 are current), on the subjects of Archaeology and Anthropology, especially in relation to material culture, art, world music, film and photography.
 The Balfour Library was founded in 1939 following the donation of around 4000 books and 6000 pamphlets by Lewis Balfour, bequeathed to him by his late father Henry Balfour, the first Curator of the Pitt Rivers Museum.

 Services: Photocopier, microfiche, access to OLIS (Oxford Libraries Information Services), to which it contributes bibliographic records.
 Please note we are unable to offer inter-library loans or copying at this time.

 Address: Pitt Rivers Museum, South Parks Road, Oxford OX1 3PP, UK

 Telephone: +44 1865 270 939

 SOLO, Oxford University's online library catalogue, lists around 60% of the Balfour titles.
 The Balfour Library holdings have a BAL sublocation.